 Protect Your Gums

 Your gums are vital not just to your oral health but your overall health.
 You can avoid gum disease with good oral hygiene and by seeing your dentist at least twice a year.
-If you are experiencing issues with your gums, then you should schedule an appointment at Scottsdale Dental Excellence.
+If you are experiencing issues with your gums, then you should schedule an appointment at Scottsdale Cosmetic Dentistry Excellence.
 Jeffrey D. Clark, DDS, is a leading dentist in the Scottsdale area who can assess your oral health, advise treatment, and even refer you to a periodontist if the gum disease is severe.
 Reach us today by calling 480 585 1853.